SG-JB Crossing: 14 Tips to Go Through Customs Faster (2022)

 #6.
 Understand the New Biometric Machines

 3. Remember which thumb you used when registering with ICA.
 Thumbprints on left and right thumbs are different.
-I had seen a girl failed twice at the machine before realising she should be scanning her left thumb.
+I had seen a girl failed twice at the machine before realising she should be using her left thumb.

 #7.
 Queue at the Left Lane (if taking Service 160 / 170 / 170X / SMRT 950)